 Minors

-Minors exist to provide students with the opportunity to study a second discipline as a complement to their major or concentration.
+Minors exist to provide students with the opportunity to study a second discipline as a complement to their degree.
 Minors are especially useful for students considering careers in education, communications, business, the social sciences, the natural sciences, history, general studies, Christian ministry, or for students who are considering future graduate programs.

 Minors do not feature on student degree parchments, but are recorded on student transcripts.
 To earn a minor in any discipline, a minimum cumulative GPA of 2.0 in all minor courses will be required.
 Students must meet all prerequisites of the courses required for the minor.
 Transfer credit is permitted without limitation.

 To gain admission to a minor in any discipline, students must apply using the application form available through the Office of the Registrar.
 A minor cannot be earned by students in a diploma or certificate program.
 Multiple minors are allowed provided that the requirements of each minor are fulfilled.
 Courses at the 400-level cannot apply to a minor for students enrolled in a ministry program.

 Behavioural Science, Advisor: Dr. Alex Sanderson

 The Behavioural Science minor offers students the opportunity to complement their major or concentration with the study of Psychology and Sociology.
 The minor is useful for students considering careers in education, business, Christian service, or for students enrolling in graduate programs.

 Behavioural Science 18 credits

 PS 121 Introduction to Psychology

 PS 250 Social Psychology

 PS 300 Personality

 SO 121 Principles of Sociology

 SO 220 Social Problems

 SO 310 Classical Social Theory

 Biblical Languages, Advisor: Dr. Colin Toffelmire

 The Biblical Language minor offers students the opportunity to complement the BA major or BTh Specialization with studies in the ancient languages in which the Bible was written.
 The minor is useful for students preparing for pastoral ministry or graduate programs in Bible or Theology.

 Biblical Languages 18 credits

 GR 100 New Testament Greek I

 GR 201 New Testament Greek II

 GR 300 New Testament Greek III

 HEB 200 Biblical Hebrew I

 HEB 201 Biblical Hebrew II

 HEB 300 Biblical Hebrew III

-Biology, Advisor: Dr. Carol Kroeker
+Biology, Advisor: Dr. Matthew Morris

 The Biology minor offers students an opportunity to complement their Bachelor of Arts Major or Concentration with the study of Biology.
 The minor provides an overview of subjects within the field of Biology and is useful for students considering a career in Education, Business (e.g. Biotechnology), graduate programs, or further professional training in the science or healthcare field.
 Students must have completed Biology 30 in order to be eligible for the Biology minor.

+Biology 18 credits

+BIO 131 Introduction to the Cellular Basis of Life

+BIO 133 Introduction to Plant and Organismal Biology

+12 credits at the 200-level or higher in Biology (BIO),

+Biochemistry (BCH), Botany (BOT), Ecology (ECOL),

+Kinesiology (KIN), Medical Science (MED), or

+Zoology (ZOO)

-Biology 18 credits BIO 131 Introduction to the Cellular Basis of L ife BIO 133 Introduction to Plant and Organisma ıl Biology 12 credits at the 200-level or higher in Biolog Biochemistry (BCH), Botany (BOT), Ecology (I Kinesiology (KIN), Medical Science (MED), or Zoology (ZOO) ECOL), Note: Not all KIN and BOT courses can be used as Science check the course descriptions. credits;
+Note: Not all BOT or KIN courses can be used as Science credits; check the course descriptions.

-Business Administration, Advisor: Dr. Randy Poon
+Business Administration, Advisor: Angie Redecopp

 The Business Administration minor offers a group of core courses to students taking other majors or concentrations.
 The minor is helpful to give students some basic understanding in Business Administration and the economy.
 Such basic knowledge allows students to gain a better understanding of today's world, which is stated more and more in relation to business and economic news.

-Business Administration
+Kuci iness A 7 lmını ıctra tion

+DUSI 111633 / ٦u เวเเน uon

+18 credits

 BUS 100 Introduction to Business Administration or BUS 305 Management of Non-Profit Organizations

+Two of the following: